 Although addresses are generally thought of as unsigned, unsigned subtraction will produce negative numbers whether one likes it or not.
 The programmer obviously needs the resources to handle both, so the impact of signed vs. unsigned arithmetic is largely one of default behavior and instruction naming conventions.
 Signed multiply is more basic due to sign/zero extension needs (hence Altera's FPGA multiply hardware primitives being signed).
-I feel that signed immediate, half-width memory read, and half-width in-line literal data is more useful than unsigned because it influences the MSBs above.
+I feel that a signed half-width memory read can sometimes be more useful than unsigned because it influences the MSBs above.
 Given the way that Hive deals with extended results, lower arithmetic operations are sign neutral (i.e. give the same results regardless of signed / unsigned operation) so only the right shift operations and the arithmetic operations that produce extended results as output need to be differentiated with respect to sign.